Venice Theatre honors volunteers

 Following is a complete list of this year’s awards and recipients:

-Marti Runnels: The Nancy Bloomquist Award for exemplary service in front-of-house management.
+The Nancy Bloomquist Award for exemplary service in front-of-house management was given to Marti Runnels.

-Suzanne Williams: The Kathryn Killinger Award for distinguished service to Venice Theatre’s education mission.
+The Kathryn Killinger Award for distinguished service to Venice Theatre’s education mission was given to Suzanne Williams.

-Jenna Fisher: VT Teen Award for serving as an example of dynamic youth participation.
+The VT Teen Award for serving as an example of dynamic youth participation was given to Jenna Fisher.

 Murray Chase honored graduating seniors Claudia Hassler, Megan Hartnett, Taylor Reister and Leah Henry.

-Charlie Kollar and Megan Hartnett: The Yvonne T. Pinkerton Rising Star Scholarship in recognition of a young adult beginning their second act of life, who has spent hours and years volunteering and growing at Venice Theatre.
+The Yvonne T. Pinkerton Rising Star Scholarship in recognition of a young adult beginning their second act of life, who has spent hours and years volunteering and growing at Venice Theatre was presented to Charlie Kollar and Megan Hartnett.

 Jasmine Deal received her diploma for graduating from Venice Theatre’s Technical Theatre Apprenticeship Program.

-Bill Johnson: Chris Magee Technical Award for outstanding service in theater production.
+The Chris Magee Technical Award for outstanding service in theater production was given to Bill Johnson.

-Cindy Hickle: The Joey Hodgini Award honoring a crew member who embodies the spirit of community theater.
+The Joey Hodgini Award honoring a crew member who embodies the spirit of community theater was given to Cindy Hickle.

-Ruth Shaulis: Charles Finley Award honoring an actor who exemplifies the spirit of community theater on and off stage.
+The Charles Finley Award honoring an actor who exemplifies the spirit of community theater on and off stage was given to Ruth Shaulis.

-Prop shop volunteers Paula Auth, Judy Cipra and Ann Dellevigne Bob Mosher: “Unsung Hero” Award in recognition of a volunteer whose contributions are important, but rarely seen.
+The Bob Mosher “Unsung Hero” Award in recognition of a volunteer whose contributions are important, but rarely seen, was given to prop shop volunteers Paula Auth, Judy Cipra and Ann Dellevigne.

 The Bob Germain Technology Award for a volunteer who makes a germane impact on the theater’s technology systems was given to Jonathan McGowan for helping to digitize the theater’s archives.